We are excited to welcome our next speaker author, researcher and Internet freedom advocate Rebecca MacKinnon!

 MacKinnon’s 2012 book was a call to action worth repeating: In the internet age, our freedom depends on whether we defend our rights as much in digital forums and on networks as we do elsewhere when advocating fundamental and civil rights as well as responsible leadership of communities and nations.
 She urged us to stop seeing ourselves as passive “users” of technology, and instead to act as citizens, taking responsibility for our digital future.

-At re:publica 18 MacKinnon will challenge everybody who plays a role in shaping our information ecosystem – internet platforms, media companies, online communities, regulators, and individual users and citizens – to take responsibility for the state of the world today, and where it will go from here.
+At her re:publica 18 Keynote "Building a sustainable information ecosystem for human rights and democracy" MacKinnon will challenge everybody who plays a role in shaping our information ecosystem – internet platforms, media companies, online communities, regulators, and individual users and citizens – to take responsibility for the state of the world today, and where it will go from here.
 We need to take a hard and critical look not only at how we may be affecting other people’s online rights, but how we are helping or hurting the prospects for democracy’s survival.

 Ranking Digital Rights: rankingdigitalrights.org